bytemomo/nautilus/README.md

 > [!WARNING]
 > The problem with kraken tests is that they are not nearly as completed.
-> Also kraken should have integration tests.
+> Also kraken is missing integration tests.

 ### siren

 Siren relies on an eBPF program that is pre-built inside the repository.
-If you touch `siren/ebpf/program/xdp_proxy.c`, regenerate the object with `go generate` and then run:
+If you change `siren/ebpf/program/xdp_proxy.c`, regenerate the object with `go generate` and then run:

 ```sh